3d-dice/documentation/docs/addons/parser.md

 const submitForm = (e) => {
   e.preventDefault();
-	const notation = DRP.parseNotation(notationInput.value)
+	const notation = DP.parseNotation(notationInput.value)
 }

 form.addEventListener("submit", submitForm)
 ```

 ### Caveats
 One thing this modules does not do is provide the interface for providing an input for the roll notation string or displaying the final results.
-It is expected that the developer will create their own inputs and outputs or use modules from [@3d-dice/fui](https://github.com/3d-dice/fui)
+It is expected that the developer will create their own inputs and outputs or use modules from [@3d-dice/dice-ui](https://github.com/3d-dice/dice-ui)

 ## Methods
 | Method | Arguments | Description |